mlucifer27/opengl-terrain-gen/README.md

 # Terrain interpolation proof of concept

 This is a proof of concept for terrain interpolation.
-The documentation is written in french, but most of the comments are in english, so here goes nothing.
+The documentation is written in French, but most of the comments are in English, so here goes nothing.

 ## Installation

-Setup the dependencies mentionned below, *ie* `OpenGL`, `GLFW`, `Glm`, and `Glu`.
-A bash script is available for debian/ubuntu-based systems at `scripts/deps_setup_debian.sh`.
+Set up the dependencies mentioned below, _i.e._ `OpenGL`, `GLFW`, `Glm`, and `Glu`.
+A bash script is available for Debian/Ubuntu-based systems at `scripts/deps_setup_debian.sh`.

 Build the project with `cmake` and `make`: